stkprog/yt-to-ft-playlists/README.md

 - [Technical Details](#technical-details)

 > [!CAUTION]
 > This script adds data to _playlists.db_ using simple appending of JSON text in Python.
 It seems like doing this causes issues with FreeTube's _nedb_ database and can result in FreeTube not opening the database correctly anymore. nedb checks for corruption while loading the database into code, with each corrupted line adding to a 10% total threshold of corruption.
 If this threshold is passed, nedb refuses to open the file.
 As of now, this has not been solved.
+See [Issue 10](https://github.com/stkprog/yt-to-ft-playlists/issues/10) for more info.

 ## Usage
 Make sure _FreeTube_ is _closed_ and backup your ``playlists.db`` file before running the script.